Burying Ashes With a Memorial Tree or in a Remembrance Garden

 Do I need to put the ashes in a biodegradable container before planting?

 The choice of whether or not to use a biodegradable urn is up to you.
 You can choose to bury cremains inside a biodegradable cremation urn, such as the Bios Empress Tree Urn.
 The box includes a Bios Urn, seeds to grow an empress tree, vermiculite, coco-peat, and instructions for planting.
 You can also plant any other sapling, bush, or flower with this green burial urn as well.
 The empress tree, also known as a Paulownia Tomentosa, is a deciduous tree in the family Paulowniaceae, native to central and western China.
 The tree produces fragrant blossoms, and is attractive to bees, butterflies and birds.
 It grows best in zones 5-9.

 Note that Bios urns are also available with maple, oak, redwood, or pine seeds.

-Other alternatives to planting a memorial tree or remembrance garden include scattering ashes from a scattering tube in a natural setting, or keeping a few ashes in a cremation keepsake or piece of cremation jewelry.
+Other alternatives to planting a memorial tree with ashes or a remembrance garden include scattering ashes from a scattering tube in a natural setting or keeping a few ashes in a cremation keepsake or piece of cremation jewelry.
 Whatever you choose, the intention of honoring a loved one can be an expressive act of honoring their spirit and celebrating their life.